MeghanaO/DecisionTreeClassifier/README.md

 DecisionTree_MinLeafSamples_8.ipynb :
   The difference of this program with the above is that, here the input features are assigned values ranging from 0 to 4 based on their interval using numpy package qcut method
   This changes the dataset and also the performance

+ DecisionTree_KFold.ipynb :
+  KFold testing is performed on a dataset using different available in built python methods like GridSearchCV, StratifiedKFold,           RandomizedSearchCV